akamai/terraform-provider-akamai/docs/data-sources/botman_bot_detection_action.md

 subcategory: Bot Manager
 ---

-# akamai_botman_bot_detection_action
+# akamai_botman_bot_detection_action (Beta)

 **Scopes**: Security policy; bot detection action

 Returns information about the action taken when a bot detection method is triggered.

 Use the `detection_id` argument to return the action for a specified detection method.
 By default, information is returned for all the detection methods associated with a specific security policy.
 And use the [akamai_botman_bot_detection_action](../resources/akamai_botman_bot_detection_action) resource to modify an existing bot detection action.